GoogleCloudPlatform/risk-and-research-blueprints/examples/research/monte-carlo/README.md

 This will create a GKE kubernetes cluster, `gke-risk-research-us-central1-0` in your project.

 Once complete, authenticate to the cluster.
+The [gke-gcloud-auth-plugin](https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-access-for-kubectl#install_plugin) is required to run this command.
 ```
 gcloud container clusters get-credentials gke-risk-research-us-central1-0 --region us-central1
 ```